Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/19_Stepper_Motor.rst

 .. image:: ../_static/imgs/19_Stepper_Motor/Chapter19_06.png
     :align: center

 The outside case or housing of the stepper motor is the stator and inside the stator is the rotor.
 There are a specific number of individual coils, usually an integer multiple of the number of phases the motor has, when the stator is powered ON, an electromagnetic field will be formed to attract a corresponding convex diagonal groove or indentation in the rotor’s surface.
 The rotor is usually made of iron or a permanent magnet.
-Therefore, the stepper motor can be driven by powering the coils on the stator in an ordered sequence (producing a series of “steps” or stepped movements).
+Therefore, the stepper motor can be driven by powering the coils on the stator in an ordered sequence (producing a series of "steps" or stepped movements).

 A common driving process is as follows: